 Eating is one of the greatest joys in life.
 Whether you appreciate a nicely brewed cup of coffee, a perfectly grilled steak, or a decadent chocolate dessert, everyone loves to enjoy the pleasures of food.
 But for some people, eating is followed by abdominal pain, bloating, and discomfort.
-There are a number of culprits for this particular type of agony.
+There are many possible culprits for this uncomfortable and embarrassing problem.

 Lactose is a unique type of sugar found in milk and dairy products.
 Some people are unable to digest lactose.
-If you are lactose intolerant, drinking milk or consuming dairy products can result in bloating, abdominal pain, cramping in the lower abdomen, gas, rumbling sounds in the lower abdomen, diarrhea or foamy stool, and vomiting.
+If you are lactose intolerant, drinking milk or consuming dairy products can result in uncomfortable side effects.
+These include bloating, abdominal pain, cramping in the lower abdomen, gas, rumbling sounds in the lower abdomen, diarrhea or foamy stool, and vomiting.
 Fortunately, many common dairy products, such as cheese, yogurt, and ice cream, come in lactose-free varieties.
-If you suspect you might be lactose intolerant, consider abstaining from diary products or trying lactose-free products and see if your symptoms disappear.
+If you suspect you might be lactose intolerant, consider abstaining from dairy products.
+Or, try lactose-free products and see if your symptoms disappear.

 Gluten intolerance might be a reaction to a gluten allergy or to a condition called celiac disease.
 Celiac disease is an autoimmune disorder that causes the body to react to ingested gluten.
 Gluten is a protein found in grains such as wheat, barley, oats, and rye.
-In recent years, research results have uncovered a wealth of knowledge about celiac disease and gluten intolerance.
-As a result, many food manufacturers have developed gluten-free varieties of your favorite breads, pastas, and cereals.
+In recent years, research has uncovered a wealth of knowledge about celiac disease and gluten intolerance.
+As a result, many food manufacturers have developed gluten-free varieties of your favorite bread, pasta, and cereal.

 Our body needs certain resources to absorb nutrients and move food through the digestive process.
 If you aren’t drinking enough water, you’re eating too many binding foods, you aren’t getting enough fiber, or you take medications that list constipation as a side effect, you might be suffering from hardened stool and constipation.
 Constipation can cause the intestinal tract to fill, which causes pain and discomfort in the abdomen.
-If you are suffering from constipation, add plenty of fresh fruits and vegetables to your, drink plenty of water and try gentle exercise.
-If that doesn’t resolve the problem consider over-the-counter fiber supplements and stool softeners.
+If you are suffering from constipation, add plenty of fresh fruits and vegetables to your diet, drink plenty of water and try gentle exercise.
+If that doesn’t resolve the problem, consider over-the-counter fiber supplements and stool softeners.

 Pelvic Inflammatory Disease (PID)